ashur/demo-using-shared-webc-components/README.md

 # Using Shared WebC Components

-This repo demonstrates how rad it is to import external [WebC](https://github.com/11ty/webc) components that have been installed via NPM:
+This repo demonstrates how easy (and rad) it is to import external [WebC](https://github.com/11ty/webc) components that have been installed via NPM.

 ```html
 <confetti-button